 Pediatric Organic Dentistry

-Organic dentistry, often also called natural or holistic dentistry due to its emphasis in maintaining a natural environment within your mouth, shares a number of similarities — as well as differences — with traditional dentistry.
+Organic dentistry, often also called natural or holistic dentistry due to its emphasis in maintaining a natural environment within your mouth, shares a number of similarities and differences with traditional dentistry.
 While a dentist that practices pediatric organic dentistry and one that follows a traditional dental path both want their patients to have healthy teeth and a great smile, their methods to achieve these goals tend to be vastly different.
 Understanding these differences can help you appreciate them.

 A Holistic Approach